The Irrevocable Life Insurance Trust

 3. Determine the Conditions Under Which Your Beneficiaries Will Receive Money

 Those conditions are really up to you.
-The policy's proceeds can be paid out immediately to one or all of your beneficiaries.
-Or your beneficiaries could receive monthly or annual distributions.
-You could dictate that beneficiaries receive money when they attain certain milestones, such as college graduation or getting married.
+The policy's proceeds can be paid out immediately to one or all of your heirs.
+Or they could receive monthly or annual distributions.
+You could dictate that beneficiaries receive money when they attain certain milestones.
+Typical life moments include graduating from college or getting married.
+Your trustee can be flexible and provide distributions when your beneficiary needs it most.

 4. Acquire a Life Insurance Policy

 The next step is to acquire a life insurance policy.
-You'll go about this process just as you would normally, except that the owner and beneficiary of your policy will be your ILIT.
+You'll go about this process as you would normally, except that the owner and beneficiary of your policy will be your ILIT.
 Also, you won't pay the insurance premiums directly.
 The trustee will pay premiums to the insurance company.

-You can use an individual life policy, or, if you and your spouse are both living, you can use a second-to-die ("survivorship") policy.
-This kind of policy pays out a death benefit only after both spouses have passed away.
+You can use an individual life policy, or if you and your spouse are both living, you can use a second-to-die ("survivorship") policy.
+This kind of policy only pays out a death benefit after both spouses have passed away.

-You can also use an existing insurance policy, however, if you die within three years of transferring the policy into the ILIT, the IRS will include the policy in your estate for estate tax purposes.
+You can also use an existing insurance policy.
+But if you die within three years of transferring the policy into the ILIT, the IRS will include the policy in your estate for estate tax purposes.
 Also, there are gift-tax considerations if an existing policy is used for an ILIT.
-Despite these issues, from a financial planning perspective, it may still be worth it to transfer an existing policy from your estate into an ILIT.

-5. Keep the ILIT In Force
+5. Keep the ILIT in Force

+Once your ILIT has been set up and your life insurance policy acquired, there's very little to do.
 Each year (or as long as premiums are due), you'll transfer cash to the ILIT.
 The grantor transfers enough cash into the ILIT to pay the annual insurance premium.
-The Trustee will take that money and use it to pay the insurance premiums.
-As long as the premium payment follows the "gifting" guidelines (described below) there will be no gift taxes incurred by either the donor or the beneficiaries.
+The trustee will use that money to pay the insurance premiums.

 What If I Don't Want to Keep the ILIT in Force Any Longer?